G1.8 Family Team Meetings (FTM)

 Introduction

-A family team meeting (FTM) is a tool for engagement used to assist a family in achieving safety, permanency, and well-being outcomes and sustainable family changes.
-This meeting (FTM) is a meeting that includes family members and their informal support system, service providers, community representatives, the SSW, the FSOS, and possibly other staff from the child welfare agency and offers collaborative child protective planning that is effective, meaningful, and enduring.
-The members of the family team convene to operate as a collaborative decision-making and planning group, seeking to build a shared understanding of differing points of view and how each fits into the total network of support and gain consensus on direction.
-The family has the right and should be advised to invite individuals who support them.
-Participants of the meetings may change over time based on the changing needs of the family.
+A family team meeting (FTM) is an engagement tool that helps a family achieve safety, permanency, well-being, and sustainable changes.
+The FTM includes family members, their informal support system, service providers, community representatives, SSW, FSOS, and possibly other agency staff.
+It offers collaborative, meaningful, and enduring child protective planning.
+The family team serves as a decision-making group.
+They build a shared understanding of different viewpoints and how each fits into the overall support network.
+They seek consensus on direction.
+The family has the right to invite individuals who support them and should be advised to do so.
+Meeting participants may change over time as the family's needs change.

 Practice Guidance

-• The progress the family has made on case planning goals and tasks;
+• Progress on case plan goals and tasks;

-• How the services currently in place are working and if other services are needed;
+• How services support the family and whether other services may be needed;

-• What, if any, circumstances in the family have changed, (i.e., job loss, birth of a child, new household members, etc.);
+• Any changes in family circumstances (e.g., job loss, birth of a child, new household members, etc.);

-• Any concerns or issues the family or SSW have; and
+• Any concerns of the SSW or family; and

-• Whether modification of the case plan is necessary.
+• Whether a modification to the case plan may be needed;

 • Adjustment of the child(ren) in the relative’s home and the stability of the placement;